PoCInnovation/Workshops/software/30.Firebase/README.md

 Click on `+ Start collection` and create one named `Books`.
 You can then use the Auto-ID option 😄

-The last thing to do is to create the 2 fields we will use:
+The last thing to do is to create the 2 fields you will use:
 - `author` of type `string`
 - `title` of type `string`
 > Don't forget to add default values for these fields 😉